hsf-training/hsf-training-ssh-webpage/setup.md

 exercises: 0
 questions:
 - What do I need before starting the SSH tutorial?
-- How can I create and test an SSH key on my computer?
+- How can I create and test an SSH key on my computer or a GitHub Codespace?
 - What if I don’t have access to a remote cluster like CERN?
 objectives:
 - Generate and use an SSH key pair.
-- Test an SSH connection inside GitHub Codespaces, locally or through lxplus at CERN or LPC at Fermilab.
+- Test an SSH connection inside GitHub Codespaces, locally or through lxplus (at CERN) or (LPC at Fermilab).
-- (Optional) Set up access to lxplus at CERN or LPC at Fermilab.
 keypoints:
 - SSH provides a secure encrypted connection between your computer and a remote server.
 - SSH keys allow passwordless, secure authentication.